Baksalyar/Metagrapher/README.md

 ![Leela Reads Alien Manuscript](https://github.com/Baksalyar/Metagrapher/blob/master/imgs/leela.jpg?raw=true)

-A primary target of this library is to create readable identifiers for any items, mostly — so called [semantic URLs](https://en.wikipedia.org/wiki/Semantic_URL), which is more readable to live users and to search engines.
+A primary intention of this library is to create readable identifiers for any items, mostly — so called [semantic URLs](https://en.wikipedia.org/wiki/Semantic_URL), which is more readable to live users, legacy software and to search engines.

-Library will assistly generate the readable identifier from the any string with «non-standard» (for English alphabet) characters, as well as from the string written in another language.
-I bet, if your primary (and only) language is English, following URL will be absolutely unreadable for you: `http://goodi.es/волшебство/الرغبات السرية/`, furthermore, this URL cannot be readen for some legacy software and hardware.
-Metagrapher will kindly convert above mentioned URL to user- and machine-readable: `http://goodi.es/volshebstvo/alrghbat-alsryh`.
+This library will help to generate a readable identifier from the any string with “non-standard” (for Latin alphabet) characters, as well as from strings written in another language.
+If your primary language is English, I bet that the following URL will be absolutely unreadable for you: `http://goodi.es/волшебство/الرغبات السرية/`.
+Furthermore, this URL cannot be read for some legacy software and hardware.
+Metagrapher will kindly convert the above mentioned URL to user- and machine-readable: `http://goodi.es/volshebstvo/alrghbat-alsryh`.

 ### Examples

-* Language-specific conversion (if you want to convert only from one language to English consciously):
+* Language-specific conversion (if you want to convert from specific language to English consciously):

 ```python
 import Metagrapher